Factbox: Treasury's tools to delay hitting debt limit

 Wrangling over the debt limit in 2011 led Standard & Poor’s to strip the United States of its prized AAA credit rating.
 It also cost taxpayers $1.2 billion by pushing Treasury’s borrowing costs higher, according to a report from the Government Accountability Office in July.

-Following are some of the measures the Treasury has employed in the past and will likely use this time around as well to push back the date when the current debt limit becomes binding.
+Following are some of the measures the Treasury has employed in the past and will likely also use this time around to push back the date when the government hits its debt limit.
 Analysts say they could delay the day of reckoning from the last week of December to sometime in February.

-The Treasury can suspend sales of State and Local Government Series securities - known as “slugs” - which are special low-interest Treasury securities offered to state and local governments to temporarily invest proceeds from municipal bond sales.
+The Treasury announced it would suspend sales of State and Local Government Series securities - known as “slugs” - which are special low-interest Treasury securities offered to state and local governments to temporarily invest proceeds from municipal bond sales.
 Slugs, which count against the debt limit, have been suspended several times over the last 20 years to avoid hitting the debt ceiling.
-This is likely the first step the Treasury would take, and some analysts think it could happen as early as this week.
+The slug sales will be suspended on Friday.

-Treasury can suspend the reinvestments in another federal employee pension fund known as the G-Fund.
+Once the debt limit is reached, Treasury can suspend reinvestments in another federal employee pension fund known as the G-Fund.
 Normally the money market-like fund reinvests its entire balance daily into special-issue Treasury securities that count against the debt limit.
-Halting reinvestments would instantly claw back billions in borrowing capacity, but the Treasury must make the fund whole any lost earnings once the debt limit impasse ends.
+Halting reinvestments would instantly claw back some $156 billion in borrowing capacity, but the Treasury must make the fund whole any lost earnings once the debt limit impasse ends.

 The Treasury could dip into this seldom-used $55 billion fund earmarked to stabilize currency rates and access the dollar balance - currently about $23 billion - to avoid debt issuance.
 Created during the Great Depression of the 1930s, the fund was last used as a backstop to guarantee money market mutual funds during the financial crisis from September 2008 to September 2009.
 The Treasury would not have to restore lost interest earnings to the fund.